Wander Franco Player Props: Rays vs. Guardians

 Wander Franco At The Plate

-- He ranks 29th in batting average, 51st in on base percentage, and 38th in slugging among qualified hitters in MLB action.
+- Among the qualifying hitters in MLB play, his batting average ranks 26th, his on-base percentage ranks 45th, and he is 34th in the league in slugging.

-- Franco enters this game on a five-game hitting streak.
-In his last games, he's hitting .600 with two homers.
+- Franco enters this game on a six-game hitting streak.
+Over the course of his last games, he's hitting .550 with three homers.

-- Franco has driven home a run in 38 games this year (34.5%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on four occasions..
+- Franco has picked up a hit in 68.5% of his 111 games this season, with more than one hit in 32.4% of those games.

-- In 49 of 110 games this year, he has scored, and 13 of those games included multiple runs.
+- Franco has driven home a run in 39 games this year (35.1%), including more than one RBI in 13.5% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.